Skip to content

 Prerequisites

-• Python venv with dbt-core and dbt-snowflake installed
+• Python venv with dbt-core and dbt-snowflake

 export SNOWFLAKE_ACCOUNT="MYORG-MYACCOUNT"